Appendix B — Simulated Datasets

 Heads-up on the mathematical representation of the interaction term!

-The \((\alpha \beta)_{i,j}\) in Equation B.2 does not indicate that the main effects are multiplying each other.
+The \((\alpha \beta)_{i,j}\) in Equation B.4 does not indicate that the main effects are multiplying each other.
 Mathematically, it is just another additive term on the right-hand side of the equation.

-In this case, Equation B.2 is breaking down the outcome on the right-hand side into four additive components, which form the basis on how ANOVA models the data.
-With the exception of the random error \(\varepsilon_{i,j,k}\), the other three terms are assumed to be fixed within the data-generating process, given that we are using a frequentist approach.
+In this case, Equation B.4 is breaking down the outcome on the right-hand side into five additive components, which form the basis on how ANOVA models the data.
+With the exception of the random error \(\varepsilon_{i,j,k}\), the other four terms are assumed to be fixed within the data-generating process, given that we are using a frequentist approach.
 Since \(\varepsilon_{i,j,k}\) is random, we will assume that it follows a Normal distribution with a mean of \(0\) and a variance of \(\sigma^2\) (which is another fixed parameter in the simulation):

 \[ \sigma^2 = 16. \]

 Let us move to the corresponding code to simulate this data.
 Recall we are simulating 200 customers for each one of the six treatments, which will give us an overall sample size of \(n = 1,200\).
-Furthermore, note that Python additionally uses the {numpy} (Harris et al. 2020) and {pandas} libraries.
-The final data frame will be stored in ABn_customer_data whose columns will be webpage_design, discount_framing, and conversion_score.
+Furthermore, note that Python additionally uses the {numpy} and {pandas} libraries.
+The final data frame will be stored in ABn_customer_data_two_factors whose columns will be webpage_design, discount_framing, and conversion_score.

 # Factor levels and sampled customers per treatment